aahsnr-configs/emacs/notes/org-src-context-test.md

 3. Place cursor on `my_global_var` in **Block B**.
 4. Press `C-c '` to open the edit buffer.
 5.  **Action:** Invoke `xref-find-definitions` (usually `M-.` or `gd`).
-6.  **Pass Criteria:** The cursor jumps to the definition in Block A. (Note: Block A will appear as read-only text at the top of this temporary edit buffer).
+6.  **Pass Criteria:**
+    *   The cursor jumps to the definition of `my_global_var`.
+    *   *Note:* Since context injection is read-only, you cannot edit Block A from here, but you should be able to see it and jump to it.

 ---